Skip to main content Skip to home page

 We are responsible for administering state taxes, duties and levies for the Victorian Government.

-The Taxation Administration Act 1997 (TAA) provides the framework for administering land tax (including vacant residential land tax), payroll tax, the duty charged on certain transactions, the congestion levy, the wagering and betting tax, and the commercial passenger vehicle service levy, and the growth areas infrastructure contribution (GAIC).
+The Taxation Administration Act 1997 (TAA) makes general provision for the administration and enforcement of Victoria’s taxation laws and the reciprocal enforcement of recognised laws.
+The various taxation laws that are covered by the TAA include land tax (which includes vacant residential land tax and the absentee owner surcharge), payroll tax, duty charged on certain transactions (such as a transfer of land), wagering and betting tax, Keno tax, the commercial passenger vehicle service levy, congestion levy, and the growth areas infrastructure contribution (GAIC).

 The TAA sets out the framework for assessing, investigating, reviewing and enforcing Victorian taxes as well as the powers, rights and obligations of both taxpayers and the Commissioner of State Revenue.
 It includes how to object to or appeal if you are dissatisfied with a tax assessment or payroll tax decision.